Meffert-Lab/PACeR_New/README.md

 # PACeR: a bioinformatic pipeline for the analysis of sncRNA-target RNA chimeras

-Once in the directory where you would like the reference files to be installed (XX MB), run
+Once in the directory where you would like the reference files (XX MB) to be installed, run

 `git clone https://github.com/Meffert-Lab/PACeR_New.git`

-Next, download and configure the reference files (XX GB) by running
+Next, download and configure the larger reference files (XX GB) by running

 `bash /PACeR_New/Installation.sh`